All Episodes

 I couldn't be happier that you're happy.

-I love what people are happy.
+I love it when people are happy.

 It was talking about the Southeast drought being caused by two years of weak tropical storm cycles.

-Now the article didn't say anything about global warming.
+Now, the article didn't say anything about global warming.

 But if you think about it, just exactly two years ago, all these newspapers were telling us after Katrina that global warming was just going to bring us incredibly powerful storms for the next decade.